Jan Zimmermann (footballer, born 1979): Germania Egestorf/Langreder

 Zimmermann started his managerial career in 2011 at Germania Egestorf/Langreder as a player-manager.
 In his seven years as manager, he led the club from the sixth-tier Landesliga Hannover to the fourth-tier Regionalliga Nord.
 The club managed to qualify for the 2016–17 DFB-Pokal, losing 0–6 against 1899 Hoffenheim in the first round.

 TSV Havelse

 In 2018, Zimmermann was hired as the manager of TSV Havelse.
 During his tenure, Havelse won the 2019–20 Lower Saxony Cup, earning qualification to the 2020–21 DFB-Pokal, where Havelse lost 1–5 in the first round against Bundesliga club Mainz 05.
 In the abandoned 2020–21 Regionalliga Nord season, Havelse was ranked third and earned qualification to the promotion play-offs after Weiche Flensburg and Werder Bremen II did not apply for 3.
 Liga licenses.

 Hannover 96

 On 10 May 2021, Zimmermann was announced as manager of Hannover 96 starting from the 2021–22 season.
 He was sacked on 29 November 2021.

 Borussia Dortmund II

 On 8 February 2023, Zimmerman was announced as manager of Borussia Dortmund II, signing a contract until June 2024; he replaced the sacked Christian Preußer.
+He was sacked on 5 May 2025 with Dortmund in the relegation zone in 3.
+Liga with two matches of the season remaining.